Call us:

 How We Repair Split Seams — Hand Stitching Along the Original Line

-For damage that extends beyond the seam itself — when the leather or vinyl panel has torn away from the stitching line, or when the seam edge is frayed — additional reinforcement is built into the repair before stitching.
-We assess this from photos and explain the scope before starting.
+For damage that extends beyond the seam itself — when the leather or vinyl panel has torn away from the stitch line or the edge is frayed — additional reinforcement is built in before stitching.
+We assess this from photos before scheduling.

 Where Seam Repair Works and Where It Does Not